ENDER-ORG/SHOW-LIST-OFFLINE/README.md

 1)The titles can repeat as there is no database to check the title.

-2)"In plan to watch" dates for shows that are yet to be released can't be added.So it is better to see use the default date.
+2)In "plan to watch" dates for shows that are yet to be released can't be added.So it is better to see use the default date.

 #NOT-TO-DO: